-Studies show anxious or neurotic owners can pass these traits along to their pets without knowing it.
-A study showed that dogs could even pick up on human habits like pacing, nail-biting, and changes in body odor that correspond to feelings of depression or anxiety.
+Studies show anxious owners can pass these along to their pets without knowing it.
+Studies show that dogs could even pick up on human habits like pacing, nail-biting, and changes in body odor that correspond to feelings of depression or anxiety.

 Understand the Swedish study

 Much of these findings come from a Swedish study of around 60 dogs performed by Lina Roth, a zoologist at Sweden’s Linkoping University.

 The study focused on border collies and Shetland sheepdogs, so there’s more resto do on other breeds.
 But researchers say the results show that the bonds between dogs and pet owners can mirror parents’ effects on their children.